Carlton Martial: Early years

-Troy University
+College career

 Walk-on

-Martial enrolled at Troy University in Troy, Alabama, in 2017 as a preferred walk-on player.
+Martial enrolled at Troy University in 2017 as a preferred walk-on player.
 He redshirted in 2017 and played at the middle linebacker position as a redshirt freshman in 2018.

 2018 season: Freshman All-America honors

 In August 2018, The Montgomery Advertiser credited Martial for "working his butt off," resulting in a "meteoric rise ... from walk-on chum in practice and in-game towel-waving sideline crazy man to playing a key role."
 He tallied 76 tackles and helped the 2018 Troy Trojans to a 10–3 record and a victory in the Dollar General Bowl.
 He was also selected as a freshman All-American by USA Today and the Football Writers Association of America (FWAA).

 2019 season

 As a redshirt sophomore in 2019, Martial led the team with 126 tackles.
 He was the first Troy player to tally over 100 tackles in eight years.
 Against Texas State on November 16, he had two one-handed interceptions, one of which he returned 64 yards for a touchdown with eight seconds remaining in the game.